Performance Breakdown

 The airflow numbers are just about average when you compare it to other stick vacuums.
 But the design of the Duo Clean head doesn’t require much airflow to be effective at all.

-If you look at the information above, the “floor” setting yields a higher airflow number than the “carpet” setting, both with the “boost” and “normal” modes.
+As shown in the information above, the “floor” setting yields a higher airflow number than the “carpet” setting, regardless of the “boost” or “normal” mode.

 I also noticed that Shark decreases the brush roll speed on the “floor” setting and increases it with the “carpet” setting, thus improving agitation, which is why the excellent test result figures.